 Actually, that’s not true at all!
 What Does Work; Is Placing Deep Links Within Your Content.
 It's more work but it also pays more; and that’s your goal Right?

+Consider Link Placement

 There Are Some Hot-Spots On Every Page – The Left Hand Side Bar, The End Of The Post, Or Inside The Content.